Establishing a beginning dry farming curriculum and accelerator program

 Project Objectives:

-This project team and collaborating producers have conducted over six years of dry farming research on diverse crops in the maritime Pacific Northwest, much of it funded by Western SARE.
+This project team and collaborating producers have conducted over eight years of dry farming research on diverse crops in the maritime Pacific Northwest, much of it funded by Western SARE.
 Though we see first-hand its promise as a valuable climate adaptation tool in the region and beyond, we understand that broad adoption of dry farming practices is fundamentally limited by barriers in knowledge transmission to farmers and agricultural professionals, including basic knowledge about dry farming, its promise and constraints.
 With any change in farming practice, there is an associated risk, which we plan to mitigate through education.
-In this project, we will make basic dry farming knowledge openly accessible to producers and agricultural professionals through an online curriculum, as well as extension publications, recorded conference presentations, and social media outreach.
-In addition to increasing online access to dry farming information, we also plan to engage a cohort of producers new to dry farming through a hands-on, 1-on-1 and collaborative learning opportunity.
-Specifically, project objectives are to:
+In this project, we made basic dry farming knowledge openly accessible to producers and agricultural professionals through an online curriculum, recorded conference presentations, as well as an extension publication (pending submission).
+In addition to increasing online access to dry farming information, we also engaged a cohort of producers new to dry farming through a hands-on, 1-on-1 and collaborative learning opportunity.
+Specifically, project objectives were to:

 1. Increase farmer and agricultural professional knowledge of dry farming site suitability and practices with an open access online curriculum.